Project Gemini

-Project Gemini (/ˈdʒɛmɪni/) was NASA's second human spaceflight program.
-Conducted between projects Mercury and Apollo, Gemini started in 1961 and concluded in 1966.
+Project Gemini (/ˈdʒɛmɪni/) was the second United States human spaceflight program to fly.
+It was conducted after the first American crewed space program, Project Mercury, while the Apollo program was still in early development.
+Gemini was conceived in 1961 and concluded in 1966.
 The Gemini spacecraft carried a two-astronaut crew.
 Ten Gemini crews and 16 individual astronauts flew low Earth orbit (LEO) missions during 1965 and 1966.

 Gemini's objective was the development of space travel techniques to support the Apollo mission to land astronauts on the Moon.
-In doing so, it allowed the United States to catch up and overcome the lead in human spaceflight capability the Soviet Union had obtained in the early years of the Space Race, by demonstrating mission endurance up to just under 14 days, longer than the eight days required for a round trip to the Moon; methods of performing extra-vehicular activity (EVA) without tiring; and the orbital maneuvers necessary to achieve rendezvous and docking with another spacecraft.
+In doing so, it allowed the United States to catch up and overcome the lead in human spaceflight capability the Soviet Union had obtained in the early years of the Space Race, by demonstrating mission endurance up to just under 14 days, longer than the eight days required for a round trip to the Moon; methods of performing extravehicular activity (EVA) without tiring; and the orbital maneuvers necessary to achieve rendezvous and docking with another spacecraft.
 This left Apollo free to pursue its prime mission without spending time developing these techniques.

 All Gemini flights were launched from Launch Complex 19 (LC-19) at Cape Kennedy Air Force Station in Florida.
-Their launch vehicle was the Gemini–Titan II, a modified Intercontinental Ballistic Missile (ICBM).
+Their launch vehicle was the Titan II GLV, a modified intercontinental ballistic missile.
 Gemini was the first program to use the newly built Mission Control Center at the Houston Manned Spacecraft Center for flight control.
+The project also used the Agena target vehicle, a modified Atlas-Agena upper stage, used to develop and practice orbital rendezvous and docking techniques.

 The astronaut corps that supported Project Gemini included the "Mercury Seven", "The New Nine", and "The Fourteen".
 During the program, three astronauts died in air crashes during training, including both members of the prime crew for Gemini 9.
-This mission was flown by the backup crew.
+The backup crew flew this mission.